Overview of Implant Placement

 Healing after Dental Implant Surgery

 Now the healing begins.
 The length of time varies from person to person, depending upon the quality and quantity of bone.
 In some cases, implants may be restored immediately after they are placed.
 The surgeon will advise you on follow-up care and timing.
 Often times the healing abutment is placed at the time of surgical implant placement.
-However, sometimes we will delay abutment placement until after the initial phase of healing when the surgeon places an abutment (support post) or a healing cap onto the dental implant during a brief follow-up visit.
+However, sometimes we will delay abutment placement until after the initial phase of healing when the surgeon places a support post or a healing cap onto the dental implant during a brief follow-up visit.
 This allows gum tissue to mature and provides access to the implant.

 It may be beneficial to perform a soft tissue graft to obtain stronger, more easily cleaned and natural appearing gum tissue in the area around the implant.
 This process involves moving a small amount of gum tissue from one part of your mouth to the area around the implant.
 Most often, it is a brief and relatively comfortable procedure at the time of implant placement.